For hardworking self-published authors, there is hope. It’s only a typo!

 In other words, the words of the text are converted into ones and zeros, and then back again into text.
 And rarely perfectly.

 This differs completely from the technique used in a printed book, where all text is reproduced using photographic processes and therefore reproduced exactly as intended.

 From my own experience, when I have download copies of one of my ebooks from different sources, they are never exactly the same.

-The most common problem are changes in formatting, removal of italicised text, removal, replacement or misinterpretation of accented characters and random changes to fonts and paragraph styles.
+The most common problems are changes in formatting, removal of italicised text, removal, replacement or misinterpretation of accented characters and random changes to fonts and paragraph styles.

 Quite honestly, some conversions are good, while some I could only call a dog’s breakfast.
 It also makes a huge difference if a file has been prepared using Apple programmes or Microsoft programmes.

 Some ebook conversions programmes may not work with Apple word processing programmes, or if they do, they can still add code and spaces (sometimes seen as Apple Space in code) that can change formatting styles.